Oktalon-Szoradi/express-server-template-postgresql/TUTORIAL.md

 Standard is not an actual standard, it's just called that.
 I personally like its linting rules.
 One notable thing about this linter is that it forbids semicolons unless required.

-If you want to use a different linter, you can uninstall standard and set up ESLint instead.
+If you want to use a different linter, you can uninstall Standard and set up ESLint instead.
 Such packages are for development, so they should be in `devDependencies`.

 # 9. Testing using `rest.http`
 The structure of this file can look like this: